 Feijoa -also called Pineapple Guava in English.
 The fruit has an elongated pear shape and grows on a shrub that can reach 15 feet high and 15 feet wide.
-The thick, white, granular, watery pulp has a flavor of pineapple and strawberry with hints of spearmint.
-It is an acidic fruit very nutritious with an earthy taste.
-Came be eaten raw or made with water in a juice with a little sugar added.
+The pulp is thick, white, granular and watery.
+It has a flavor of pineapple and strawberry with hints of spearmint.
+It is an acidic fruit, very nutritious, with an earthy taste.
+It can be eaten raw or made with water in a juice with a little sugar added.

 Guyaba – guava in English – is grown on trees.
-The fruit can be as small as an apricot of as big as a grapefuit.
+The fruit can be as small as an apricot or as big as a graperfuit.
 It is used for flavoring sodas in Colombia.
 It is eaten raw.
 Because of the high levels of pectin, guyabas are used to make candies, bocadillos, preserves and jellies.
-The fruit is used in fruit juices and it high in vitamin C.
+The fruit is used in fruit juices and it is high in vitamin C.

 Nispero – it’s like a juicy kiwi but the interior is more like a papaya.
 Known in English as the Loquat.
 The skin can be eaten but the best bit is the flesh inside.
 The fruit contains large seeds that are toxic and must not be eaten.
-It makes a sweet fruit best prepared with milk.
-It helps eliminate kidney stones and will make you feel full.
-It’s a great drink if you’re dieting.
+A sweet fruit, it is best prepared with milk.
+This jugo helps eliminate kidney stones and will make you feel full, a great drink if you’re dieting.

 Pitaya – or dragon fruit, is a brilliantly-colored fruit similar to a melon or kiwi in flavor.
 The skin be can be red or yellow and the inside white or red.
 Though a little costly, the pitaya fruit is said to help prevent memory loss and some cancers.
 Diabetics eat pitaya to control their blood glucose levels.
 The fruit is eaten raw or juiced with water.